-- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order.
+- 1. Looked After Children (LAC) and previously LAC (PLAC). - a.
+A looked after child is defined as a child who is (one of the following): - i. in the care of a local authority; or - ii. being provided with accommodation by a local authority's social services (see the definition in Section 22(1) of the Children Act 1989). - b.
+A previously looked after child is any child who was previously looked after but stopped being so because they were (one of the following): - i. adopted; - ii. became subject to a Special Guardianship order; or - iii. became subject to a Child Arrangements Order. - c.
+You must submit evidence of your child's previously looked after status (a copy of the court order and evidence of being in local authority care) with your application. - d.
 IAPLAC Internationally Adopted Previously Looked After Children.
 For children who were in state care outside of England and were then adopted, you must submit evidence with your application so this priority can be verified.
-The evidence must show your child's adoption (an adoption order or adoption birth certificate); and that they were in state care outside England (a letter from the state). - 2.
+The evidence must show: your child's adoption (an adoption order or adoption birth certificate); and that they were in state care outside England (a letter from the state). - 2.
 Children who are both living in the catchment area served by the school and have siblings of compulsory school age still attending the school at the time of their admission. - 3.
 Other children living in the catchment area at the time of admission (the Council will assess applications from the address the parents are living at the closing date, and will reassess applications on the National Offer Date). - 4.
-Children who do not live in the catchment area served by the school but who have sibling of compulsory school age attending the school at the time of their admission. - 5.
+Children who do not live in the catchment area served by the school but who have siblings of compulsory school age attending the school at the time of their admission. - 5.
 Other children whose parents have requested a place. - 6.
 Children whose parents did not request a place by the closing date for admissions.